cse232summer-msu/cse232summer-msu.github.io/staff.md

 layout: page
 title: Staff
 has_children: false
-nav_order: 9
+nav_order: 10
-description: A listing of all the course staff members.
+description: Listing of all the course staff members.
 ---

 # Staff